Average Property Management Fees & Real Estate Management Costs (2026 Guide)

 This is the question underneath all the fee research, and the answer is: it depends on what you're comparing against.

-Self-managing a single nearby property with reliable tenants is genuinely feasible for landlords who have time and systems.
 Self-managing a 5-property portfolio across multiple cities, or managing anything while holding a full-time job, is where the math almost always favors professional management.

 A Practical Framework: